Ferada/cl-bear-ssl/README.md

 I find the OpenSSL API hard to understand and presumably that also hinders others to work on CL+SSL.
-This library should firstly be a drop-in replacement for CL+SSL for the typical use cases, that being DRAKMA and whatever other HTTP clients are out there.
+This library should firstly be a drop-in replacement for CL+SSL for the typical use cases, that being DRAKMA, DEXADOR and whatever other HTTP clients are out there.
 That's the MVP.

 Secondly it should also expose all the right suites to make it usable for HTTP 2.0 - the protocol itself isn't in scope though.